 Larger candles like a 3-wick can be priced with a 25% expense cost for example to make up for added handling.
 It can also have a high-profit margin as they are a more desirable candle.

 Another branded candle is candle art or a candle made by a candle artist.
-These are priced by the artist as an art piece.
-The price is determined by value as art.
+These are priced by the artist as an art pieces.
+The price is determined by the value of art.
 These are signature candles.

 Gift sets or candles in gift sets also have a larger markup because they are put together as a package.
 Pricing handmade items for this is different.
 The presentation can make a difference in the price of a candle.
 A single candle that is “presented” is worth more than a candle that is just a transaction.